yogeshhk/TeachingDataScience/Admin/CoursesAndTalks.md

 तमसो मा ज्योतिर्गमय : From Dark (hidden in text data) to Light (insights)

 ## Rational
+- Being online gives unprecedented reach, scale and if not leveraged, missing a big potential (FOMO!!)
-- Global Recognition and getting opportunities and respect (Part II, 40+, chalk in hand)
+- Can give global Recognition, easier getting future opportunities and respect (Part II, 40+, chalk in hand)
-- For Giving back from classes to masses, dyan-eshwar.
+- For Giving back, from classes to masses, neo dyan-eshwar.
-- If any $: Donate [CoEP Alumni, Jagriti, Aai for causes]
+- If any $: if in Job, Donate [CoEP Alumni, Jagriti, Aai for causes]
-- For better own understanding
+- For better-own understanding, clarity
+- Can be an individual effort to start with a small team to expand
+- Create, not just Consume
+- Use cartoon-doodles for explanatory sketches (USP)
+- Pick niche topics (Rasa 3.0 to start), relevant later for consultancy
+- Build from home, for good passive income, sustainable forever
+- No external dependency, permission-less, infinite leverage, brand building, less risk
+- Platform: Udemy then Coursera, advt on linkedin or Rasa channel/community

 ## IKIGAI/Specific Knowledge^/Wow^^!!:
 - World needs: huge sustainable-global need-demand for teaching